When, Why, and How to Pivot a Startup

 Step 2: Outlining Possible Solutions

 Brainstorming how to improve the current situation and noting the possible workarounds goes next.
-It's similar to going through the discovery phase when you make predictions based on user, competitor, and market research and plan your further moves.
+It's similar to going through discovery when you make predictions based on user, competitor, and market research and plan your further moves.

 I.e., what if a different pricing model can be the way out?
 Or what if a new product feature or a change in marketing can solve the problem?
 You have to study the market and competitors and dig deep to determine your target audience and their true needs.